Welcome To The Divide

 at the impossibly icy chill of my frozen infant skin and the even more chilling

-I’d sustained my disquieting calm even as vital signs so slowly seeped back
+those blue-hued irises of her soul.
+I’d sustained my disquieting calm even as

-into my slothfully thawing skin.
-According to her later accounts, those
+vital signs so slowly seeped back into my slothfully thawing skin.
+According to

-cryo-cold cries I’d proffered in the penultimate moment to her most admirable
+her later accounts, those cryo-cold cries I’d proffered in that penultimate

-arrival and rescue of my inconceivably cold cadaver had been the only occasion she’d
+moment to her most admirable arrival and rescue of my inconceivably cold

-ever witnessed me announcing my own agonies.
+cadaver had been the only occasion she’d ever witnessed me announcing my own

 But then,